contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/06_document/03_download-documentation.md

 ## Share it with team members

-Once you have created your Descriptor cell, you can give an access to it to your team members.
+Once you have created your Descriptor cell, you can share it with your team members.

 Navigate to the **Members** tab, and click on the **Add** button.